rumca-js/Django-link-archive/README.md

  - There is no ability to fetch archived data.
 I have been using archive.org to import historic RSS data, but not all data are available
  - Some of RSS tools are not local (feedly), which for me is a problem

+## Legal

+ - I do not endorse any link every link in the database.
+I may some links be important because of how bad the content is.
+I use irony often, therefore beware!
+ - Everyone has a right to be forgotten.
+If any link should be removed from a database please contact me
+ - I do not obtain any form of monetary recompensation from link, or data about it.
+The data link information were already provided by RSS sources.
+The RSS source is responsible for what they provide free of charge

 # Ending notes

 All links belong to us!